By Elisa Withers, Co-founder of APPI Clinics, Physiotherapist, Pilates Instructor.

 STRAIGHT

 Pilates is founded on retraining ideals for posture and alignment.
 For those with Osteoporosis, it’s even more important that exercises are aimed at improving posture to reduce unnecessary strain on the spine.
-Our Strong Bones class focuses on:
+Our Strong Bones approach focuses on:

-- Exercising the upper back into extension to reduce the forward kyphosis so often associated with Osteoporosis
+• Exercising the upper back into extension to reduce the forward kyphosis so often associated with Osteoporosis.

-- Re-training shoulder blade control to improve upper body posture and allow free movement of the shoulder itself
+• Re-training shoulder blade control to improve upper body posture and allow free movement of the shoulder itself.

 Get in touch

 Any questions?
 Ready to get started?
-Contact us at hello@appiclinics.com or speak to us at Hampstead on 0207 795 6560.
-We launch classes at our Hampstead clinic on February 17th.
+Contact us at hello@appiclinics.com or speak to us at Hampstead on 0207 795 6560 or Wimbledon on 0208 879 7711.